Wesley Woodyard: 2009

-2010 season
+2010

 Throughout training camp, Woodyard competed for a job as a backup inside linebacker against Akin Ayodele, Joe Mays, and Nick Greisen.
 Josh McDaniels named him the backup inside linebacker behind D. J. Williams and Joe Mays.

 Woodyard was a healthy scratch for the Broncos' Week 2 victory against the Seattle Seahawks.
 On September 20, Woodyard was featured in a press conference held by the Broncos after their wide receiver Kenny McKinley committed suicide the day prior.
 He was inactive for their Week 4 victory at the Tennessee Titans after sustaining a hamstring injury.

-Woodyard also missed three consecutive games (Weeks 6-8) after he aggravated his hamstring injury.
+Woodyard also missed three consecutive games (Weeks 6–8) after he aggravated his hamstring injury.
 On November 14, 2010, Woodyard earned his first career start and recorded two solo tackles during a 49–29 win against the Kansas City Chiefs.
-On December 6, the Broncos fired McDaniels after they lost at the Kansas City Chiefs and fell to a 3-9 record.
+On December 6, the Broncos fired McDaniels after they lost at the Kansas City Chiefs and fell to a 3–9 record.
 In Week 16, he made his second NFL start and collected a season-high nine combined tackles in the Broncos' 24–23 win against the Houston Texans.
 The following week, Woodyard recorded five solo tackles and made his first NFL sack on quarterback Philip Rivers during the Broncos' 33–28 loss to the San Diego Chargers.
 Woodyard finished the 2010 season with 37 combined tackles (33 solo) and one sack in 11 games and three starts.

-2011 season
+2011

 On July 29, 2011, the Broncos signed Woodyard to a one-year, $1.85 million contract.
 He was voted as the special teams captain for the third consecutive year.
 Woodyard competed against D. J. Williams, Lee Robinson, and Braxton Kelley for the role as the starting weakside linebacker.
 He was moved to outside linebacker after new Broncos' defensive coordinator Don Martindale opted to switch to a base 4-3 defense.
 Head coach John Fox named Woodyard the starting weakside linebacker to start the regular season after D. J. Williams suffered a dislocated elbow and was projected to miss 3-4 games.

 On September 18, 2011, Woodyard recorded a season-high 13 combined tackles (ten solo) and broke up a pass during their 24–22 victory against the Cincinnati Bengals.
 The following week, he collected a ten combined tackles (seven solo) during a 17–14 loss at the Tennessee Titans.
 He was demoted back to backup outside linebacker after Williams returned from injury in Week 5.
 Woodyard missed the Broncos' Week 10 victory at the Kansas City Chiefs after he sustained a shoulder injury the previous week.
 He finished the 2011 season with 97 combined tackles (67 solo) and two pass deflections in 15 games and seven starts.